All StatesIowa

 After You Record Your Deed in Iowa

 After the County Recorder processes your deed, the original is returned to the grantee or the designated return address.
-Recording times and fees vary by county.
-The recorder notifies the county assessor of the transfer so that property tax records are updated.
-Iowa property taxes are paid in arrears, so the first tax bill after the transfer may still reflect the prior owner's name.
-The grantee should confirm their mailing address with the county treasurer.
-Keep the recorded deed in a secure location.
+The county assessor is notified of the transfer so that property tax records are updated.
+Iowa property taxes are paid in arrears, so confirm your mailing address with the county treasurer to ensure future statements are correct.
+The grantee is responsible for property taxes from the date of transfer.

 Iowa Quit Claim Deed FAQ